-I am an integrative therapist based in Romsey, Hampshire, with extensive experience in working with children, adolescents and young people in a school and college environment as well as with adults in other institutional settings.
-I am currently working in private practice as a therapist and supervisor, and I also work as a college counsellor in one of the local FE colleges supporting young people; my therapeutic work includes helping clients with stress, depression, anxiety, self esteem and confidence,self harm, pregnancy related issues.
+I am a BACP accredited integrative psychotherapist and supervisor based in Romsey, Hampshire, with extensive experience in working with children, adolescents and young people in a school and college environment; I also have extensive experience in working with adults in workplace environments and in private practice.
+My therapeutic work includes helping clients with stress, depression, anxiety, self esteem and confidence,self harm and pregnancy related issues.
 I am also an EMDR Europe Accredited Practitioner. currently specialising in working with clients presenting with PTSD and CPTSD using EMDR therapy.

-I provide long and short term counselling depending on the presenting issue.
+I provide long and short term therapy depending on the presenting issue.
 Integrative therapy aims to adopt an approach that works for the clients' individual needs so that the approach fits the client.

 Training, qualifications & experience